SM Mall of Asia: Office buildings

+E-com Center

-The SM Mall of Asia complex hosts the SM Corporate Offices, the NexGen Tower, the Philflex Bay Center, the SM Retail HQ tower, and the E-com Center, an office building complex which houses mainly business process outsourcing, cruising companies, and shipping firms.
-The buildings are designed by international firm Arquitectonica and Architect Felix Lim.
-It is divided into five smaller, different towers, namely: One E-Com Center, Two E-Com Center, Three E-Com Center, Four E-Com Center, and Five E-Com Center.
-The sixth tower, the Six E-com Center, is currently being planned, located in an open parking lot between the SM Mall of Asia North Wing Building and the Five Ecom Center.
-The buildings are connected to the main mall via elevated pedestrian bridgeway on the second level, and all buildings also features an open-air podium with dining areas located in the fourth floor of each building.
+The E-com Center serves as the complex's office tower development, currently occupied by various companies, mainly business process outsourcing, cruising companies, and shipping firms.
+The buildings are designed by international firm Arquitectonica and Architect Felix Lim, and feature modern contemporary architectural designs.
+The complex currently has a total leasable area of 399000 m2 and is divided into five smaller, different towers, namely: One E-Com Center, Two E-Com Center, Three E-Com Center, Four E-Com Center, and Five E-Com Center.
+The buildings are all PEZA certified and are interconnected to the main mall via elevated pedestrian bridgeway on the second level, and all E-com buildings also features an open-air podium with dining areas located in the fourth floor of each building.

 The groundbreaking for the first building, the One E-Com Center began in March 2006.
-The building was completed in the first week of October 2007.
-Its first occupant, Fitness First opened its doors on October 12, 2007, other occupants include APL, Charlex International Corporation, CMA CGM, Conduent, Damco Philippines Inc., EXL Service, Highlands Prime Inc., and MegaLink, Inc..
+The 11-storey building has a total leasable floor area of 69000 m2 and was completed in the first week of October 2007 and features a geometric architectural style.
+Its first occupant, Fitness First opened its doors on October 12, 2007, other occupants include APL, Charlex International Corporation, CMA CGM, Conduent, Damco Philippines Inc., EXL Service, Highlands Prime Inc., MegaLink, Inc., and Watsons Philippines Inc., which occupies office spaces on the 9th floor of the West Quadrant of the tower.
+SM Offices, the office development subsidiary of SM Prime serves as the tower's main tenant.

 The Two E-com Center is a 15-storey twin tower complex with prism-like building designs.
-Completed in 2011, The building primarily houses SM Development Corporation, Anscor Swire Ship Management Corporation, Belle Corporation, Ben Line Agencies Philippines, Inc., Concentrix, Klaveness Maritime Agency Incorporated, MicroSourcing, OOCL, TTEC, and other outsourcing and shipping companies.
+Construction of the complex began in 2009 and was completed in 2011, The building has a total leasable floor area of 77000 m2 primarily houses SM Development Corporation, Anscor Swire Ship Management Corporation, Belle Corporation, Ben Line Agencies Philippines, Inc., Concentrix, Convergys, Klaveness Maritime Agency Incorporated, MicroSourcing, OOCL, TTEC, and other outsourcing and shipping companies.